Fort Towson: Early history

 Fort Towson was established in May 1824, under Col. Matthew Arbuckle, on the southern edge of Indian Territory to guard the border with Spanish colonial territory to the south.
 It was named for Nathaniel Towson, Paymaster General of the Army.
 It was originally called "Cantonment Towson."
 A military trace was constructed in the 1820s as a wagon trail to connect the fort to other military forts in Arkansas.
 The fort was abandoned in April 1829, and the garrison moved to Fort Jessup.
 The cantonment was intended only as a temporary facility, having nothing but tents and a few wooden shacks.

+Reestablishment and Choctaw relocation

 In November 1830, the Army ordered the construction of a permanent fort in the area, as it had been assigned for the relocation of the Choctaw from present-day what became Mississippi, under the Indian Removal Act.
 A new site was chosen about 6 mi from the original site.
 The new fort was reestablished as "Camp Phoenix" to protect the Choctaw Nation.
 It was renamed as Fort Towson in 1831.
 Gradually a settlement developed around it.